tonytins/isow/README.md

 # ISOW (ISO Week)

-ISO Week is a simple CLI program that prints the local date and time in the ISO 8601 format.
-Tom Scott's [Why It's Already 2020](https://www.youtube.com/watch?v=D3jxx8Yyw1c) inspired me to write this.
+ISO Week is a simple CLI program that prints the local or UTC date in the ISO 8601 format with week presented as W. Tom Scott's [Why It's Already 2020](https://www.youtube.com/watch?v=D3jxx8Yyw1c) inspired me to write this.
+This is not designed to print the full ISO 8601 date and time.

 ## Requirements

 ### Prerequisites

 - Rust 2018 update

 ## Authors